Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Hamiltonian and eigenstates

 \section{Hamiltonian and eigenstates}

-In this section, we extend the Jaynes-Cummings model to two Rydberg atoms interacting by the Rydberg blockade.
+In this section, we extend the Jaynes-Cummings model for a single atom \footnote{The Jaynes-Cummings model for a single atom is discussed in many textbooks on quantum optics; see, e.g., \cite{Meystre2021,Lambropoulos2007}, and the recent review in \cite{Larson2021} for a comprehensive list of references.} to two Rydberg atoms interacting by the Rydberg blockade.
 We consider two two-level atoms $a$ and $b$ with ground states $\ket{g_a}$, $\ket{g_b}$ and Rydberg states $\ket{r_a}$, $\ket{r_b}$ \footnote{When there is no danger of confusion we omit the labels $a$ and $b$ and denote the ground and Rydberg states for both atoms by $\ket{g}$ and $\ket{r}$, respectively.}, respectively, interacting with a single mode of a quantized radiation field ($f$) with (angular) frequency $\omega_f$ \footnote{If not stated otherwise, we use the term ``frequency'' for the angular frequency in units of $\text{rad}\cdot\text{s}^{-1}$.}.
 We assume that the unperturbed transition frequencies $\omega_0 = \omega_r - \omega_g$ of the atomic transition $\ket{g} \leftrightarrow \ket{r}$ of both atoms are equal.
 The combined system of the two atoms and the quantized field is spanned by product states of the form

 We assume that the Rydberg blockade between the atoms is in full effect, so that the doubly excited state, $\ket{r, r, \phi_f}$, is not accessible to the system.
 Thus, accessible states are spanned by states of the form $\ket{g,g,n}$, $\ket{g,r,n}$, and $\ket{r,g,n}$, with the photon number (Fock) states $\ket{n}$, $n = 0,1,2, \ldots$, of the field.
-We describe the interaction between the atoms and the quantized field by a Jaynes-Cummings-type Hamiltonian in the rotating wave approximation, \footnote{To simplify notation, in \eqref{ham} we use the $\otimes$ symbol only to separate operators acting on atoms $a$ and $b$, respectively, but not for the field operators $\hat{a}$, $\hat{a}^{\dag}$.}
+We describe the interaction between the atoms and the quantized field by a Jaynes-Cummings-type Hamiltonian in the rotating wave approximation, \footnote{To simplify notation, in \eqref{ham} we use the $\otimes$ symbol only to separate operators acting on atoms $a$ and $b$, but not for the field operators $\hat{a}$, $\hat{a}^{\dag}$.}